-Join Mike Rankin for an in-depth discussion in this video Designing for interactivity, part of InDesign CC: Interactive Document Fundamentals (2014).
+Join Mike Rankin for an in-depth discussion in this video Designing for interactivity, part of InDesign CC 2014: Interactive Documents.

 - When it comes to choosing the right file format for your interactive documents, one approach you could take is to think about the features that matter the most to you, and then see which file formats support those features.
 In this movie, we'll take a look at a very handy table that shows every feature in InDesign for building interactivity, and which file formats support those features and which ones don't.
 You can find the PDF that I'm looking at in the Exercise Files folder in Chapter 9, Lesson 1.
 On the first page of the PDF, it shows the kind of files that you can export with interactivity, including interactive PDF, SWF, reflowable EPUB and HTML, fixed layout EPUB and Adobe DPS.

 So let's go through this table and talk about some of the more important items in it.
 First, over here on the left, we have Preserve Layout Appearance.
 This is one of the fundamental questions you first have to ask when you're planning to convert or create documents for interactivity.
 Are you trying to use InDesign as the primary design tool for your layout or will you create formatting some other way?
 The formats that replicate the look of your InDesign pages are interactive PDF, SWF, fixed layout EPUB and DPS.